rh-messaging-qe/ansible-qpid-dispatch-config-generator/README.md

 # ansible-qpid-dispatch-config-generator

-Play for generate config files for routers from remote-generated jinja2 files.
+Play for generate config files for routers from remote-generated jinja2 files. - fork

 ## Hosts